egee-irl/gotem/readme.md

 # gotem

-Just a super simple Discord bot written with Golang.
+Just a super simple Discord bot written with Go.